 If possible, your specialist can perform a minor procedure to partially remove the nail.
 They may apply a topical solution to prevent infection.
 In more severe cases, your podiatrist may remove the entire nail.

-To schedule an appointment with North Florida Foot & Ankle Specialists, call or book online today.
+To schedule an appointment with North Florida Foot & Ankle Specialists, call today.